Why is a group such as CitizensForTaxFairness.org needed?

 First of all, how do you define a quality of life issue?
 Is it something that you enjoy doing or a group of people enjoy doing or the entire community enjoys?

 Utah has hundreds of thousands of firearm owners, therefore, should shooting ranges be provided by local communities and paid for by taxpayer funds?
-No?
-Lots of firearms owners would probably argue that this ranks high on the quality of life list for them.
+After all, lots of firearms owners would probably argue that this ranks high on the quality of life list for them.

-What about the Boy Scouts?
-Tens of thousands of boys throughout Utah participate in the Scouting program.
-Shouldn''t it be funded by taxpayers since it improves the quality of life of so many individuals?
-No?
-Again, lots of families would argue that Scouting ranks high on their list of priorities?
+What about the Boy and Girl Scouts?
+Tens of thousands of boys and girls throughout Utah participate in the Scouting program.
+Shouldn't they be funded by taxpayers since they improve the quality of life of so many individuals?
+After all, lots of families would argue that Scouting ranks high on their list of priorities?

-Then how about the arts or an aquarium?
+Then how about the arts or a swimming facility for competitive swimmers?
 Shouldn't the entire community be required to subsidize them through mandatory taxes?
 Yes, say supporters of the arts and the aquarium.
 But what makes them so important that they deserve to be publicly funded while shooters and Scouts have to look out for themselves?

 The answer, is that if firearms owners value shooting ranges, they should build them and if people believe that Scouting provides an important community service, they should volunteer their time and/or support the Scouts financially.
-Likewise if people support the arts and aquariums, they should roll up their sleeves and not expect the taxpayers to do the job for them.
+Likewise if people support the arts and competitive swimming, they should roll up their sleeves rather than forcing all property owners to subsidize them.

 Why should I be concerned if government does things that businesses or private individuals can do?